n1snt/ilogger/README.md

 Try Interactive Logger in action: **[https://interactive-logger-demo.vercel.app/](https://interactive-logger-demo.vercel.app/)**

+## 📊 Log Visualizer

+Visualize your exported logs in a timeline view: **[https://interactive-logger-visualizer.vercel.app/](https://interactive-logger-visualizer.vercel.app/)**

+The Log Visualizer is a separate tool that allows you to upload and visualize logs exported from Interactive Logger.
+It provides timeline views, session navigation, logger filtering, and more.

 ## Features

 - **Persistent Storage**: Logs are stored in IndexedDB and persist across page reloads